Skip to main content

 • A card stored with Yuno and its vaulted_token.
 See Enroll Payment Method.

-• The destination API you want to call, reachable over HTTPS on port 443.
+• The destination API you want to call, reachable over HTTPS on port 443, and registered on your destination allowlist.

 Server-side onlyProxy requests detokenize card data and must only be made from your backend.
 Never expose your private-secret-key in client-side code.